unicef-polymer/etools-dropdown/README.md

 Dropdown menu with search and single/multiple option(s) selection.
 For documentation details see component demo (`npm i`, `polymer serve`)

+### etools-dropdown specific properties
+* selected: number, notify
+    - the id/optionValue of the selected item

+* selectedItem: Object = null, notify.
+    - Selected option object

+* notFoundOption: string
+    - Selected value not found in options

+### etools-dropdown-multi specific properties

+* selectedValues - Array, notify
+    - the id/optionValue of the selected items

+* selectedItems: Array = [], notify
+    - Selected options objects

+* notFoundOptions - Array = []
+    - populated in case `selectedValues` are not found in the options

+* triggerValueChangeEvent - Boolean, default: `false`
+    - it can be used to trigger `etools-selected-items-changed` event if needed

+### Common properties
+* ajaxParams: Object
+    - Inherited from EsmmMixins.MissingOptions

+* allowOutsideScroll: boolean
+    - Inherited from EsmmMixins.CommonFunctionality
+    - Allows scroll outside opened dropdown

+* alwaysFloatLabel: boolean = true
+    - Inherited from EsmmMixins.CommonFunctionality

+* autoValidate: boolean
+    - Inherited from EsmmMixins.CommonFunctionality

+* capitalize: boolean = false
+    - Inherited from EsmmMixins.ListItemUtils
+    - Capitalize selected values/option, UI only

+* disabled: boolean = false
+    - Inherited from EsmmMixins.CommonFunctionality

+* disableOnFocusHandling: boolean
+    - Inherited from EsmmMixins.CommonFunctionality
+    - Stop autofocus from paper-dialog

+* noDynamicAlign: boolean = false
+    - Inherited from EsmmMixins.CommonFunctionality
+    - By default, dropdown is shown top or bottom where it will fit better.
+This flag can disable this behavior.

+* enableNoneOption: boolean = false
+    - Inherited from EsmmMixins.CommonFunctionality
+    - Flag to show None option (first dropdown option) Used to reset single selection dropdown selected value

+* errorMessage: string = "This field is required"
+    - Inherited from EsmmMixins.CommonFunctionality

+* fitInto: Object
+    - Inherited from EsmmMixins.CommonFunctionality
+    - Element that will prevent dropdown to overflow outside it's margins

+* hideSearch: boolean = false
+    - Inherited from EsmmMixins.CommonFunctionality

+* invalid: boolean = false
+    - Inherited from EsmmMixins.CommonFunctionality

+* label: string
+    - Inherited from EsmmMixins.CommonFunctionality
+    - Dropdown label

+* noLabelFloat: boolean
+    - Inherited from EsmmMixins.CommonFunctionality

+* noneOptionLabel: string = "-- NONE --"
+    - Inherited from EsmmMixins.ListItemUtils
+    - None option label

+* noOptionsAvailable: boolean = truereadOnly
+    - Inherited from EsmmMixins.CommonFunctionality
+    - Flag to show a no options avaliable warning

+* optionLabel: string = "label"
+    - Inherited from EsmmMixins.ListItemUtils
+    - Option object property to use as label

+* options: Array
+    - Inherited from EsmmMixins.CommonFunctionality
+    - Array of objects, dropdowns options used to compute shownOptions

+* optionValue: string = "value"
+    - Inherited from EsmmMixins.ListItemUtils
+    - Option object property to use as value for selection

+* placeholder: string = "—"
+    - Inherited from EsmmMixins.CommonFunctionality

+* preserveSearchOnClose : Boolean
+    - By default the search string is reset when the dropdown closes; this flag allows the search value to persist after the dropdown is closed

+* readonly: boolean = false
+    - Inherited from EsmmMixins.CommonFunctionality

+* required: boolean
+    - Inherited from EsmmMixins.CommonFunctionality

+* search: string
+    - Inherited from EsmmMixins.CommonFunctionality

+* showLimitWarning: boolean = falsereadOnly
+    - Inherited from EsmmMixins.CommonFunctionality
+    - Flag to show the limit of options shown in dropdown

+* shownOptions: ArrayreadOnly
+    - Inherited from EsmmMixins.CommonFunctionality
+    - Options seen by user

+* shownOptionsLimit: number = 50
+    - Inherited from EsmmMixins.CommonFunctionality
+    - Limit displayed options

+* showNoSearchResultsWarning: boolean = falsereadOnly
+    - Inherited from EsmmMixins.CommonFunctionality
+    - Flag used to show no search result found warning

+* title: stringreadOnly
+    - Element title attribute

+* twoLinesLabel: boolean = false
+    - Inherited from EsmmMixins.ListItemUtils
+    - Show option label on 2 lines

+* url: string
+    - Inherited from EsmmMixins.MissingOptions

+* viewportEdgeMargin: number = 20
+    - Inherited from EsmmMixins.CommonFunctionality
+    - Margin added if dropdown bottom is too close to the viewport bottom margin

 ## Usage

 Examples: